 I capitalized ‘The Inventory’ because it deserves it.
 It’s typically the unit’s last view of one of their own.
 You comb through the personal effects of the fallen.
 You record everything in the tiniest detail.
 You take the time to do it right.
 But the pain and agony of that moment stretches out and ages you exponentially by the time you’re done.
 It takes hours — you feel like it took years.

 You pick through the remains of someone’s life.
 The good.
 The bad.
 The potentially embarrassing.
 You must look, must see in order to account.
 It hurts.

 The first requirement is accuracy.
 Nothing can go amiss.
-The second is to remove equipment that’s government property which will not be returned to next of kin.
+The second is to remove equipment that’s government property that will not be returned to the next of kin.
 The third is to make a complete and detailed list of that which remains.

 Personal effects are set into three categories for disposition, delivered to next of kin, sold if necessary or directed by the estate, and destroyed.

 That’s the truth.
 Some of the personal effects of the fallen are destroyed.
-There’s no reason to add to pain and a Summary Courts Martial Officer (SCMO) will determine the disposition as necessary.
+There’s no reason to add to the pain and a Summary Courts-Martial Officer (SCMO) will determine the disposition as necessary.